 Child Prodigy: He was the chef of a restaurant even when he was just a kid, and he commanded the adult sous chefs what they have to do.
 In his own words, the owner gave the whole responsibility to him.

-Crouching Moron, Hidden Badass: The reason why Alice recruited him; this is shown during the Autumn Election, where he's the first student to score high points in the preliminaries from the toughest judge in Block A. Ryou winds up getting the same score as Soma, second only to Akira.
+Crouching Moron, Hidden Badass: He ends up becoming the Dark Horse of the tournament, since nobody expected his mellow and quiet persona to cause that big an impact; this is shown during the Fall Classic, where he's the first student to score high points in the preliminaries from the toughest judge in Block A. Ryou winds up getting the same score as Soma, second only to Akira.

 After Alice lost against Soma, Ryou starts lecturing Alice, implying that he maybe is a stronger rival than her.

 He wasn't that weird when he was a kid, but still became more badass whenever he put on his bandana.